 There is increasing demand for people who are trained in Psychology.
 Excellent positions are available for those who receive advanced education.
 This curriculum leads to a B. S. or B. A. degree and is the foundation for advanced study in: educational psychology, clinical psychology, industrial psychology, guidance and counseling, and all positions requiring a knowledge of human relations.

-1st Semester 2nd Semester English 10 rs.
-Speech 12 3 hrs rs.
-French 11 3 hrs. rn.
-Botany 11 4 hrs. rs.
-Economics 11 3 hrs. r.
+1st Semester 2nd Semester English 10 hrs. hrs. hrs. hrs.
+English 11 3 hrs.
+Speech 12 3 hrs.
+French 11 3 hrs.
+Botany 11 3 hrs.
+Economics 11 3 hrs.
 Physical Education 11 1 hr.